 Also, the most appropriate place to locate bicycles is the end of each train car with a space that is marked.
 Also, cyclists must yield to people with reduced mobility who require it.

 In addition, cyclists must travel through metro stations and trains on foot and give priority to other users when entering and leaving trains.
 Furthermore, cyclists are not be able to use the elevators or the escalators to move, nor can they travel in train cars in which there are more than two bicycles.

 The Medellín Metro has a long-range master plan in place.
 In this master plan are many more planned expansions to the metro system.

 The tranvía tramline T-A opened in early 2016.
-And the newest Metrocable line H opened in December, 2016.
+And the newest Metrocable line M opened in February 2019, 2019.
 These two expansions were part of the master plan.
 Near term expansions already in work include:

 - Expand the Poblado station

 - Complete the fifth Metrocable – line M (completed construction in January 2019 and opened on February 13, 2019)